Klipsch Heresy III Speaker Review. I’m floored, and here is why…

 For $2000, these may seem expensive.
 But think about it.
 These are made in the USA speakers that will last a lifetime.
 The wood veneer is gorgeous and the craftsmanship is truly spectacular.
 No faults there at all.
 They look vintage but are new, and today vintage is in.
 They could have used better speaker connectors/posts (these use the old plastic type) but even so, would that have changed the sound?
 No. Would it have raised the cost?
 Yes.
 So I do not mind that Klipsch cheaped out on the speaker terminals a bit.
 These come in for MUCH less than speakers by B&W, Sonus Faber, Focal, etc and in many ways they do some things better than those.
 I have heard them all folks.
 Cheap and Uber Expensive.
 The Heresy III’s are fantastic.

-This is THE perfect amp for the Heresy III (and forte III) – The sound is mind blowing amazingly good with air, soundstage width, holographic imaging and a full rich sound that never sounds lacking WITHOUT a sub.
+This is THE perfect amp for the Heresy III (and forte III) – The sound is mind blowing amazingly good with air, a 3 dimensional soundstage width, holographic imaging and a full rich sound that never sounds lacking.

 LET ME BE CRYSTAL CLEAR: When driven correctly and with good electronics, The Klipsch Hersey III are not thin.
 They are not harsh in any way.
 They do not sound dull.
 They do not sound shrill.
 They do not sound flat.
 They do not sound OLD.
 They do not shout or have that wonky Horn sound.

 So do not be afraid of the little Hersey III.
 When done right they are among some of the best I have heard or owned due to their wall of sound live feel.
-After 2 moths I love them (and the amp) more than ever.
+After 3 months I love them (and the amp) more than ever.
 This setup just offers up a sound that I can not get from less efficient speakers.
 I love it.
 If I ever did sell these I know for a fact I would regret it and buy them again, as I often do with audio (and camera) gear.
 While not as lush or romantic as a big mega buck Sonus Faber setup, these offer a different presentation, and I like it.
 While not as detailed and precise as some mega buck Audiophile speakers, these offer a much more pleasing musical sound and flow.
 Yes indeed, I love it and I am now a HUGE HUGE fan of the Klipsch Heritage line.
-My next set I will test is the Forte III and if I love them I will keep both and use the Heresy’s in my bedroom.
-Everything I have read tells me the Forte III are even more special than the Heresy III.
-I shall soon see.